 Not strictly gaming, but if you think about it, video games require security professionals to ensure that their games are compliant online.
 Data breaches are a big deal in the online world, and if you’re a part of the solution, you’re going to be needed.
 Cybersecurity has to be tight to keep customer data intact, and you can ensure that you are offering the very best to a gaming company who really needs your skills.

 Every game needs a story, right?
 Most games today are RPG – role-playing games.
 That means there has to be a storyline with several layers so that you can offer something significant to the story, and your writing skills will get you there.
 Writers need imagination, and that’s true in the gaming industry, too.
 You can ensure that you create dynamic and exciting characters, and it’s the instruction manuals and gaming menus that all need writing, also.
+You could even write rule books or lore books for some of the most popular table top RPGs and potentially get them published through one of the publishers in Boston, or wherever you are, and get them into stores for people to purchase and use for their games.
 The best in the industry can earn six figures in the gaming industry, and if you’re good at it, you’ll go very far!

 Those who love to code and love games can put the two together and pursue a career as a gaming programmer.
 You can work to improve the existing games out there, and you can enhance gameplay for games that didn’t quite make it off the diving board.
 Pair up with a designer and make their ideas come to life, and you’ll be earning the big bucks.
 You’ll also have a varied career – which is the goal, right?